andreasmhallberg/readingnotes/Parkinson, 1990. Orthographic Variation in Modern Standard Arabic - The Case of the Hamza.md

 - Critique of Kaye: Kay makes two claims:  287-290
   1. SA is noones mother-tongue = ill-defined and difficult to learn.
 Parkinson: "Very few native-speaking English students write coherent English either."
 288.
   2. Dialects are uniform while MSA has "rampant variation".
 Parkinson: Big variation in dialect.
-"If a language must be uniform to be well-defined, the no language is well-defined" 289.
+"If a language must be uniform to be well-defined, then no language is well-defined" 289.

 - Two paradigms:
   1. SA is not a real language.
   2. SA is defined by grammar books.
 Deviations are mistakes.

-- "The author strongly believes that Standard Arabic is a full-fledged language" 292.
+- "The author strongly believes that Standard Arabic is a full-fledged language" 292

 - "Only a few people speak literary English at home [...] but this does not mean no one is a native user of literary English."
 292